By Kate Ferguson

 My music style is evolving…it’s like a Pokemon…first evolving then powering up.
 I’m currently Charmeleon…Big Belly Flow + Buss Case are my power up records.
 Charizard season, soon come!

 Tell me about the Badman Space Program.

-I’ve also had the honour of presenting to audiences at NASA Kennedy Space Center and California Science Center alongside Astronauts Story Musgrave, Leland Melvin and most recently public figure Bill Nye.
+I’ve also had the honor of presenting to audiences at NASA Kennedy Space Center and California Science Center alongside Astronauts Story Musgrave, Leland Melvin, and most recently public figure Bill Nye.

 How do you stay tapped into creativity and that flow?

 Watering my plants, Reading, Prayer, Meditation, and exercise all help me to get back on track and in the flow.